IEEE IHTC 2021 – Call for Papers – Secondary Call Deadline 30 September

 To facilitate authors who had challenges finalising papers, we are issuing a Secondary Call for Oral Presentations, Short Paper Presentations and Full Paper Presentations by 30 September.

 Presenters can choose to submit:

 - Abstract for Oral Presentation (with no publication) (Deadline 31 May 2021)

 - Full Papers (Deadline 31 July 2021)

-Those interested in making an Oral Presentation are invited to submit a structured abstract of c.300 words by 31 May.
+Those interested in making an Oral Presentation are invited to submit a structured abstract of c.300 words by the secondary deadline of 30 September.

 Abstract Submissions should be 300 words in length.
 Abstracts should be structured to clearly share the following key information:

 - Why this research or intervention was required